Physiology (How the Nerve Cell Works)

 The symptoms noted depend upon the particular nerve that is triggered.
 If a nociceptive nerve is triggered, pain will result.
 If a proprioceptive nerve is triggered, “pins and needles” will be noted.

 The opposite problem can also occur at the same time.
 If the nerve membrane is damaged by injury to the insulating sheath (the myelin sheath), the nerve signal can be blocked.
 Numbness and lack of position sense (position sense is knowing where the foot or leg is in space without looking) will result.
 Patients will complain that their feet “feel like a block of wood” or “I’m walking on stumps” and walking becomes difficult.

 Treatment of Peripheral Neuropathy

 There is no cure for peripheral neuropathy but there is treatment available.
 Treatment consists of medications such as membrane stabilizers (Lyrica and Neurontin/gabapentin), painkillers and anti-inflammatories.

 Change in shoes to more comfortable, loose fitting shoes can be helpful.
 A rocker bottom sole can occasionally help as well.

 Spinal cord stimulation can also be helpful for severe cases.

-To learn more about peripheral neuropathy, or to discuss other nerve injuries related to the spine, please contact the office of Dr. Donald Corenman, spine surgeon and back specialist serving the communities of Vail, Aspen, Denver and Grand Junction, Colorado.
+To learn more about peripheral neuropathy, or to discuss other nerve injuries related to the spine, please contact the office of Dr. Donald Corenman, spine surgeon and back specialist offering diagnostic and surgical second opinions to patients in the USA and around the world.